knmcguire/o3de_roboball/Doc/roboball_tutorial_1.md

 1. Open up the transform component
 1. add '0,5' meters in the z-axis

-The viewport should now show this
+The viewport should now show this:

 ![tutorial_1_sphere_asset](images/tutorial_1_sphere_asset.png)